 So, if ARO isn’t the right perspective to view this market... what is?

 Categories are always evolving - and evolve they must if they wish to keep up with the terrific pace of change within the CI, CD, ARO and broader DevOps markets.

 In fact, Gartner’s ARO category evolved significantly just last year.
 Prior to last year, ARO was actually known as Application Release Automation (ARA), which among other things had less of a focus on toolchain orchestration, and more focus on deployment automation.

 So, what’s next after ARO?
 If you’ve been following CloudBees for any length of time, you’ll know that we have a definite opinion about the next step in the DevOps evolution.
 And, if you read the 2019 ARO MQ, you’ll notice that CloudBees has once again been positioned furthest as the leading vendor for Completeness of Vision.

-Back in April when we acquired Electric Cloud, CloudBees spoke about an emerging strategy that ties software delivery more closely to the rest of the business, called Software Delivery Management, or SDM.
+Back in April when we acquired Electric Cloud, CloudBees spoke about an emerging strategy that ties software delivery more closely to the rest of the business, called Software Delivery Management.
 The goal of this strategy is to help modern software organizations (hint: “you’re all software companies now!”) better position themselves to take advantage of the digital transformations their DevOps teams are driving.